gerlero/fronts/README.md

 ### Prerequisites

 * **Python**.
-Fronts works with all current (as of 2019) versions of Python: it runs on Python 3.5 and later as well as on the older Python 2.7.
-It has been tested on versions 3.7.4, 3.6.6, 3.5.7, and 2.7.16.
+Fronts runs on Python 3.5 and later, as well as on the older Python 2.7.
+It has been tested on various releases of Python 2.7, 3.5, 3.6, 3.7 and 3.8.

 * **pip**.
 Installation of Fronts requires the Python package manager [pip](https://pip.pypa.io/en/stable/) to be installed on your system.